 How to Buy Peruvian Coffee beans

 Next, elevation is key.
-Most coffee made in Peru is grown at least 1,200 meters above sea level, but the higher the better.
-Most coffee is grown in the Andes Mountains and Chanchamayo, which have well-respected elevations and production quality.
+Most coffee made in Peru is grown at least 1,200 meters above sea level.
+Higher altitudes are generally better for coffee growing.
+Most coffee is grown on the eastern slopes of the Andes Mountains, Chanchamayo, and the highlands of the Amazonas region, perfect coffee-growing regions thanks to the elevation and production quality.

-Don’t let the allure of Brazil overshadow the unique and lively taste of Peruvian coffees.
+Don’t let the pervasiveness of Brazilian coffee overshadow the unique and lively taste of Peru’s coffee.
 Whether you want to pay the $40 to $1,400 dollars for dung coffee or are quite happy sipping on some organic, fair-trade arabica, Peruvian joe is definitely worth adding to your morning routine.
+Enjoy with a nice square of dark Peruvian chocolate.

 Rachel Bean is a writer for CoffeeorBust.com.
 Despite what it may seem like, her last name and deep over for a cup of black brew is a total coincidence.